Hotels near Lake Pleasant Regional Park

 Which hotels near Lake Pleasant Regional Park offer free breakfast?

-Which hotels near Lake Pleasant Regional Park have an in-room kitchen or kitchenette?
+Which hotels near Lake Pleasant Regional Park have a full in-room kitchen?

 Which hotels near Lake Pleasant Regional Park have laundry facilities?